dazigemm/DIY-Life/README.md

 ## Research Topics

 * (5 points) Integrate user authentication
-	* sign up and registration
+	* sign up and register
 * (5 points) Automate functional testing for all routes
 	* Plan to use Selenium
 	* Test through all routes in each story